kdwils/blog/content/posts/goodbye-ingress-nginx.md

 tailscale.com/hostname: "homelab-gateway" # optional - sets the machine name in the tailnet
 ```

-The service also needs to be of type `LoadBalancer` with a `loadBalancerClass` of type `tailscale` to expose it to the tailnet.
+The service also needs a `loadBalancerClass` of type `tailscale` to expose it to the tailnet.

 We can create an EnvoyProxy config for this gateway to expose it to the tailnet.
-This is essentially a template for a gateway to use so any gateway in the future can use it too.
+This is essentially a template that any future gateway definitions can use.
 ```yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1
 kind: EnvoyProxy